seclution/hetzner_dyndns/README.md

    - `HETZNER_TOKEN` – your Hetzner DNS API token
    - `NTFY_URL` – base URL of your NTFY instance
    - `NTFY_TOPIC` – topic name for notifications
+2. Mount `./pre-shared-key` into the backend container as shown in `backend/docker-compose.yml`.
+The backend will create `./pre-shared-key/key.txt` on first start if it does not exist.
+   Copy the value from this file for the client.
-2. In `client/docker-compose.yml` adjust the environment variables:
+3. In `client/docker-compose.yml` adjust the environment variables:
    - `BACKEND_URL` – URL of the running backend
    - `FQDN` – fully qualified domain name to update
+   - `API_KEY` – value from `pre-shared-key/key.txt`
-3. Start the containers:
+4. Start the containers:

 ```bash
 docker compose -f backend/docker-compose.yml up  # on server side